sethforprivacy/sethforprivacy.com/content/guides/accepting-monero-via-btcpay-server.md

 Such a powerful payment processor having solid Monero support is a huge win, and I hope more merchants will start to use BTCPay Server for accepting Monero (and Bitcoin!)
 ASAP.

-As always, if you have any questions from this post or would like more information on accepting Monero as a merchant or using BTCPay Server, please reach out via [Signal, Matrix, Threema, or email]({{< ref "/content/about.md#how-to-contact-me" >}}).
+As always, if you have any questions from this post or would like more information on accepting Monero as a merchant or using BTCPay Server, please reach out via [Signal, SimpleX, Threema, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}).